-What Can a Handyman Do in San Tan Valley, Arizona?
+What Can a Handyman Do Without a License in San Tan Valley, Arizona?

 San Tan Valley is an unincorporated community in Pinal County, so most local “business license” and permitting rules come from Pinal County (not a city).
 At the state level, Arizona requires an Arizona Registrar of Contractors (ROC) license for most contracting work; the main handyman exemption is for jobs under $1,000 total (labor + materials) and the exemption cannot be used if you’re splitting a larger job into smaller invoices.